axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/pdbtool.1.md

 `patternize [options]`

 Automatically create a pattern database from a log file containing a large number of log messages.
 The resulting pattern database is printed to the standard output (`stdout`).
 The `pdbtool patternize` command uses a data clustering technique to find similar log messages and replacing the differing parts with `@ESTRING:: @` parsers.
-For details on pattern databases and message parsers, see the [`The syslog-ng Administrator Guide`](https://www.syslog-ng.com/).
+For details on pattern databases and message parsers, see the [AxoSyslog documentation](https://axoflow.com/docs/).
 The `patternize` command is available only in version 3.2 and later.

 - `--debug` or `-d`